 B-25 N6578D has had ups and downs over the years.
 In the 1960s it was modified into an aerial camera ship and used to shoot the epic film Battle of Britain in England and Spain.
 It then sat on the ground and became derelict for a while.
 In the late 1970s it was restored and appeared on the airshow circuit as the beautiful “Chapter XI” (a reference to the U.S. bankruptcy law) with a Florida owner.
 For the last several years, however, it has languished outdoors in Franklin, Virginia, visibly deteriorating.

 Former Royal Canadian Air Force serial 5248, B-25 N543VT (now N325N) is shown in the 1970s at the Texas airfield of Isaac Burchinal.
 Following some years there, it returned to tanker duty as a working airplane, then was restored to gun-nose configuration in Califorina and named “Sunday Punch.”
-As of this writing the plane is undergoing yet another rebuild, now to bomber nose configuration.
+The plane finished another rebuild in 2014 for Fagen Fighters, now to bomber nose configuration and with the new name “Paper Doll.”

 The Canadian Aviation and Space Museum preserves this B-25, former RCAF 5244, in Royal Air Force 98th Squadron markings.
 It went directly from Canadian military service to the museum in 1964.